amafoas/netflix-clone/README.md

 - Infinite movie row scroll
 - API Key protection
 - TMDB api conection
-- User registration
+- User login and registration
-- Login functionality
 - Route protection
-- Create profiles
-- Delete profiles
-- Edit profiles
+- Create, Delete and Edit profiles
+- Like and Bookmark movies

 # Live Version
 This project is also deployed on Vercel, a cloud platform for static sites and serverless functions.
 You can visit the live version of this project at **https://netflix-clone-amafoas.vercel.app/**.